 Proposal Statement: Performance-based ratemaking is an effective method of incentivizing desired actions with utilities.
 Such ratemaking can include strong disincentives for undesired actions.
 Since performance-based ratemaking can be updated more easily than legislation, the incentives and disincentives can be adjusted over time as needed to achieve the desired effect for the least cost to the customer.
 Given the feedback around affordability, text about it was added.
 Additionally, given the feedback from the utilities, the language has been shifted from “utility-scale non-emitting renewable thermal infrastructure” to “non-gas pipe alternatives,” so long as this is defined as “a replacement, retirement or advanced leak repair of eligible infrastructure that delays, reduces or avoids the need to install new gas pipe while maintaining the safety and reliability of the gas system, as well as reducing greenhouse gas emissions as defined in section 1 of chapter 21N.
 Such alternatives may include, but is not limited to, a non-emitting renewable thermal infrastructure project.”

-Supported by: Conservation Law Foundation; PowerOptions; Berkshire (with clarification); Liberty (with clarification); National Grid (with clarification)
+Supported by: Conservation Law Foundation; PowerOptions; Berkshire (with clarification); Liberty (with clarification); National Grid (with clarification); Jonathan Buonocore

 Statements in Support: